gmarcy/ansible-automation/README.md

-# assisted-installer-ansible
+# ansible-automation

+Collection of ansible roles and playbooks including:

-Automation for running an on-prem assisted-installer pod for bare-metal deployments
+- Automation for running an on-prem assisted-installer pod for bare-metal deployments